 With his untamed curly hair, bold tropical shirts and infectious energy, Australian-based DJ Thomas Jack is as unmistakable in appearance as he is in his musical approach.
 The 24-year-old progenitor of “tropical house” has already made a name for himself as a global club headliner and producer, but his considerably humble beginnings aren’t that far in the rear-view.

-To kick off our “Behind the Decks” series, we profiled the Marquee Dayclub regular (he’ll be back Independence Day weekend for Beatwave Sundays on July 2), catching him in a rare moment between gigs at his home studio.
+To kick off our “Behind the Decks” series, we profiled the Marquee Dayclub regular, catching him in a rare moment between gigs at his home studio.

 DJ name: Thomas Jack